m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-2.md

 In this topic, we are talking about the need to offer programmability on the data plane and we are introducing P4 which is a language that was developed for this purpose.

 P4 (Programming Protocol-independent Packet Processors) is a high-level programming language to configure switches which works in conjunction with SDN control protocols.
 The popular vendor-agnostic OpenFlow interface, which enables the control plane to manage devices from different vendors, started with a simple rule table to match packets based on a dozen header fields.
-However, this specification has grown over the years to include multiple stages of the rule tables with increasing number of header fields to allow better exposure of a switch’s functionalities to the controller.
+However, this specification has grown over the years to include multiple stages of the rule tables with increasing number of header fields to allow better exposure of a switch's functionalities to the controller.

 Thus, to manage the demand for increasing number of header fields, a need arises for an extensible, flexible approach to parse packets and match header fields while also exposing an open interface to the controllers to leverage these capabilities.